Golden Gate Graphics

 The lead-free movement is well under way in Europe.
 The new compliance requirement is called RoHS--Restriction of the Use of Certain Hazardous Substances (Waste from Electric and Electronic Equipment).
 These restrictions are required by the European Council, promulgation of laws and regulations are the responsibility of the European countries individually, and implementation is required of manufacturers of electrical products to be used in Europe.

-"The RoHS Directive (Directive 2002/95/EC), which was finalized by the European Parliament and the Council of the European Union on January 27, 2003, bans the placement of new electrical and electronic equipment (EEE) containing lead, cadmium, mercury, hexavalent chromium and both polybrominated biphenyl (PBB) and polybrominated diphenyl ether (PBDE) flame retardants starting July 1, 2006."
+"The RoHS Directive (Directive 2002/95/EC), which was finalized by the European Parliament and the Council of the European Union on January 27, 2003, bans the placement of new electrical and electronic equipment (EEE) containing lead, cadmium, mercury, hexavalent chromium and both polybrominated biphenyl (PBB) and polybrominatedc diphenyl ether (PBDE) flame retardants starting July 1, 2006."
 [Quoted from IPC (Association Connecting Electronic Industries) Review, Vol 45, No. 9 of November 2004 ]

 What's new at Golden Gate Graphics' web site: